The Latest: Company says debris found could be missing plane

 Randy Lyman with Guardian Flight said in a statement Thursday that while the search is continuing, the company is "resigned to accept that the aircraft was ours," referring to the debris.

-The company says those on board the missing plane are the pilot, 63-year-old Patrick Coyle, the flight nurse, 30-year-old Stacie Rae Morse, and the flight paramedic, 43-year-old Margaret Langston Allen.
-The company says all are based in Juneau.
+The company says those on board the missing plane are the pilot, 63-year-old Patrick Coyle, the flight nurse, 30-year-old Stacie Rae Morse, and the flight paramedic, 43-year-old Margaret Langston.
+The company earlier said Langston's last name was Allen, but Lyman said Thursday she was recently married and her last name is now Langston.

 10:55 a.m.